 Curriculum taught at Robert S. Payne Elementary School is founded on the Virginia Standards of Learning and extends outward.
 Students in grades PreK-5 are served in small groups within each classroom.

-The Gifted Opportunities (GO) Center is a division-sponsored program housed at R. S. Payne and serves students from the entire school division.
-Click here to learn more about the GO Center.
+The Gifted Opportunities (G.O.)
+Center is a division-sponsored program housed at R. S. Payne and serves students from the entire school division.
+Click here to learn more about the G.O.
+Center.

 R. S. Payne Elementary has three full-day pre-kindergarten classes on site which is a division assigned program.
 Click here to learn more about the LCS Pre-K program.

 Reading and Language Arts

 The Science Standards of Learning are taught with many “hands-on” activities found in kits developed by the division for each unit of study.
 McGraw-Hill texts were adopted as a resource to teach the science concepts in the Standards of Learning.